+The jurisdiction identified below has the responsibility for alerting and warning the general public within District boundaries.
 The District will promptly notify this jurisdiction of identified threats to its levees or internal drainage system and will provide detailed information on the characteristics of the threat.
 The District will assist, to the extent possible, with notification of the public if requested.
 All alert and warning of the general public will be carried out in accordance with the plan referenced below.
-The following jurisdictions are responsible for alerting and warning the general public within the District:
+The following jurisdiction is responsible for alerting and warning the general public within the District:

-San Joaquin County Sheriff's Department Woodbridge Fire District
+San Joaquin County Sheriff's Department